kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ## After the race

-1. Before making non-trivial corrections to the race data, close CrossMgr and create a backup of the file.
+1. Before making non-trivial corrections to the race data, **close CrossMgr and create a backup copy of the file**.
-1. Set riders to DNF as needed.
+1. Set riders to **DNF** as needed.
 1. Investigate riders who stopped, or whose tags weren't reading.
 Make notes.
 1. If you have time, refer to CrossMgrVideo to see if you can fill in any missing lap times.
-1. If a rider's results are a mess, set their status to NP.
+1. If a rider's results are a mess, set their status to **NP**.
-1. Batch publish the race to the web so the live results are up to date.
+1. **Batch publish** the race to the web so the live results are up to date.
-1. Ensure that your paper notes are in a safe place, and move on to setting up the next race.
+1. Ensure that your **paper notes** are in a safe place.
+1. Move on to **setting up the next race**.
 Unless you urgently need to know the ranking to award trophies, correcting results is best done somewhere warm and quiet without any time pressure or interruptions.

 ## Packing up

-At the end of the final race, close CrossMgr and ensure that all race data is backed up.
+At the end of the final race, close CrossMgr and ensure that **all race data is backed up**.
 Close CrossMgrVideo and CrossMgrImpinj, and shut down the laptop, then you can disconnect the equipment.

 * The camera, Trigger-O-Matic and IR beam break sensor live in the flight-case with the RFID reader, along with a 4-way mains adaptor.
 ![Flight-case packed](./images/flightcase_packed.jpg "Flight-case packed")